 First, what is a model as it pertains to machine learning?
 A machine learning model is the output of an algorithm trained to analyze specific data.
 Models are trained with baseline data sets that have been labeled to guide the model’s decisions.
 Once the model has been adequately trained, it is run with a data set it has never interacted with before.
 The model would then make predictions about that new data set from the information gathered from the training set.

 Monitoring is a way to track the performance of the model in production.
 Think of this as quality assurance for your machine learning team.
 By closely monitoring how the model is performing in production, a variety of issues, such as model bias, can be remedied.
 This makes each version of your machine learning model more precise than the previous version, thus, delivering the best results.

 The great news is that you are not alone in this endeavor.
 A whole host of machine learning model monitoring tools are available.
 With AI performing so many tasks previously done by humans, it is absolutely essential to create responsible AI.
 Partnering with an organization like Fiddler can provide you with the tools necessary to accurately monitor your models in production and build trust into AI.

 One of the most effective ways to accurately monitor a model in production is to keep up with consistent evaluations of the model's performance on real-world data.
 That, however, is not enough to achieve optimal results.
 You can set specific parameters or "triggers" for significant changes in key metrics you are tracking to take it a step further.
 These triggers help alert machine learning or data sciences teams that models may need to be re-trained to solve for model drift issues.
 While there is not a "best way" to monitor, there are some helpful model techniques or best practices:

-Watch our demo to better understand how continuous model monitoring and explainable AI can help:
+Try Fiddler to better understand how continuous model monitoring and explainable AI can help: